DUI Attorneys in Tampa, FL

-Hillsborough County has more DUI arrests than other counties in Florida.
+Hillsborough County has more DUI arrests than any other county in Florida.
 The vast majority of these DUI cases involve the following agencies:

 The DUI investigation might begin with a routine traffic stop or a crash investigation.
 Some officers have a breath test machine, the Intoxilyzer 8000, in the back of their patrol vehicle.
 If not, the breath test is administered at the Central Breath Testing (CBT) Unit at the Orient Road Jail.